With the support of The Cole Foundation + Canada Council for the Arts + Conseil des arts et des lettres du Quebec

 Premiered at Festival TransAmériques, Montreal, on May 31, 2018

 Overlapped mattresses slashed, ripped open by a knife, mutilated.
 A mishmash of resurrected objects, a breath of life in death.
-A no man’s land of destruction where Peter James and Jassem Hindi form a duo of wandering vagabonds, survivors killing time and boredom, spewing out and sublimating their pain and suffering.
-A contemporary ceremonial, the piece plays with strong symbols, powerful metamorphoses and intense emotion, sowing the seeds of hope in the midst of overwhelming devastation.
+A no man’s land of destruction.
+Peter James and Jassem Hindi continually transform, influx with the original soundtrack delivered live by Lara Kramer.
+The choreographers voice with her child give space to the visual and heart to the internal landscape.
+The piece plays with strong symbols, powerful metamorphoses and intense emotion, sowing the seeds of hope in the midst of overwhelming devastation.